 If you’ve ever wondered what can possibly go wrong’ after creating a foolproof app, think again.
 Democrats’ Iowa Caucus voting app is a case in point.
 The Iowa caucus post-mortem pointed towards a flawed software development process and insufficient testing.

-The enterprise software market is predicted to touch US$230,134.0m in 2021, and the revenue is expected to grow with a CAGR of 9.1% leading to a market volume of US$326,285.5m by 2025.
+The enterprise software market revenue is expected to grow with a CAGR of 9.1% leading to a market volume of US$ 326,285.5 m by 2025.
 It is important that enterprises aggressively work towards getting their application performance testing efforts on track to ensure that all the individual components that go into the making of the app provide superior responses to ensure a better customer experience.

 Banking app outages have also been pretty rampant in recent times putting the spotlight on the importance of application performance testing.
 Customers of Barclays, Santander, and HSBC suffered immensely when their mobile apps suddenly went down.
 It’s not as if banks worldwide are not digitally equipped.
 They dedicate at least 2-3 percent of their revenue to information technology along with additional expenses on building a superior IT infrastructure.
 What they also need is early and continuous performance testing to address and minimize the occurrence of such issues.